-Mix all the ingredients and gradually add the remainder of the water, mixing with your hands until you form a firm dough.
+Mix all the ingredients and gradually add the remaining water, mixing with your hands untila firm dough forms.
 Knead for at least 10 minutes, using your hands, not an electric mixer or bread maker.

 Cover the bowl lightly with a towel and set aside for at least an hour, until the dough has almost doubled in size.